Villejuif: Name

 The earliest reference to Villejuif appears in a bill signed by the Pope Callixtus II on 27 November 1119.
 It refers to Villa Judea, the Latinized version of the Old French expression meaning 'Jewish settlement'.
 During the following centuries, the toponym appears as Villejuifve, that is, following the archaic French spelling of the expression with the same meaning, cognate to modern French Villejuive.
 The French author from the 17th century Louis Moréri indicates that the settlement was founded by Jews expelled from Paris.
 This idea, however, remains speculative as available medieval Christian and Jewish sources do not mention the existence of the Jewish community in this place.
+An alternative explanation is that the name is a corruption of some earlier, similar-sounding name.

+History

+The Hôtel de Ville, which was established as a seminary, dates back to 1608.

 Geography

 Climate

-Villejuif has a oceanic climate (Köppen climate classification Cfb).
+Villejuif has an oceanic climate (Köppen climate classification Cfb).
 The average annual temperature in Villejuif is 12.4 C. The average annual rainfall is 670.1 mm with October as the wettest month.
 The temperatures are highest on average in July, at around 20.5 C, and lowest in December, at around 4.9 C. The highest temperature ever recorded in Villejuif was 40.5 C on 6 August 2003; the coldest temperature ever recorded was -12.2 C on 8 February 1991.